nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 We'll calculate genotype posterior probabilities using a HWE prior (`-doPost 1`) based on the allele frequencies estimated with `-doMaf 1` and then output the posterior probabilities for the major/major, major/minor, minor/minor genotypes for each individual with `-doGeno 8` for the PANY population.
 We'll limit our analysis to PANY biallelic SNPs (`SNP_pval 1e-6`).
-Note that while we need to estimate allele frequencies we already have a file containing them, which we don't need to write again (I/O can be expensive), so we can suppress writing another maf file by making the value for
-`-doMaf` negative.
 We'll use the BAM files as input (meaning that we have to recalculate GLs with `-GL`).
 You could also use pre-calculated genotype likelihoods as input with `-glf` (binary) or `-glf10_text` (text).
 We'll use many of the same quality controls that we've been using throughout.

 Note that while we need to estimate allele frequencies we already have a file containing them, which we don't need to write again (I/O can be expensive).
 In more recent versions of ANGSD you can suppress writing another maf file by making the value for `-doMaf` negative, e.g. `-doMaf -1`.
 But for the version we have to write